jraby/1brc/README.md

 That's when I started to get dirty :)
 The result is [`ByteHashBCE`](https://github.com/jraby/1brc/blob/main/internal/fastbrc/parse_worker.go#L37-L67), where `unsafe.Pointer` and `unsafe.Add` are used to access the underlying data of the byte slice.

-According to my notes, this made the fnv hash go 10% faster both on i7-7700 and the ryzen.
+According to my notes, this made the fnv hash go 10% faster.

 So went and replaced byte slice access with `unsafe.Pointer` + `unsafe.Add` where it seemed very hot.
 Notably in `ParseFixedPoint16Unsafe`, which was also rewritten to avoid any conditionals in the loop.
 Instead of looping from the back of the value, it now:
 - reads the last byte and converts it
 - skips the dot
-- loop and convert until to position 0
+- loops and convert until to position 0
-- check if position 0 is a `-` sign, and flip the sign, or convert the first digit.
+- checks if position 0 is a `-` sign, and flip the sign, or convert the first digit.

 Access to the big `StationInt16` array has also been updated to use pointer math to avoid the bound check.

-these 3 changes took the time from 1.62s on ryzen down to 1.39s
+these 3 changes took the time from 1.62s to 1.39s

-Run with `make run`.

 ## xxh3

-While trying to come up with a way to do the fnv1a hash 4 bytes at a time instead of byte by byte, (which would work, but would give the same hash value), I stumbled upon (ahem, chatgpt suggested...) [`xxh3`](https://github.com/Cyan4973/xxHash).
+While trying to come up with a way to do the fnv1a hash 4 bytes at a time instead of byte by byte, (which would work, but would not give the same hash value), I stumbled upon (ahem, chatgpt suggested...) [`xxh3`](https://github.com/Cyan4973/xxHash).

-That thing is fast for this dataset:
+There's an [implementation](https://github.com/zeebo/xxh3) in go and it is quite fast for this dataset:
 ```
 cpu: AMD Ryzen 9 7900 12-Core Processor
 BenchmarkHashByteXxh3-24                 1323704               906.4 ns/op